RandomRedLtd/trups-public/using_docker.md

-- type in command to run the image (valid for Windows Powershell and Git Bash):
+- type in the command to run the image (valid for Windows Powershell and Git Bash):
 ```
 docker run -p 8282:8282 trups-bridge
 ```
-- if sucesfull, you will notice green indicator and corresponding log in terminal:
+- if successful, you will notice a green indicator and corresponding log in terminal:

 <p align="center">
   <img src="assets/using_docker_8.png" width="60%">